waynodiablo/Oystercard/pills/clojure.md

 Clojure is a wonderfully contradictory language.

-It's an amazing, modern programming language that has been designed specifically for the concurrent multithread abilities and memory capacity of modern computers.
+It's a cutting edge programming language that has been designed specifically for the concurrent multithread abilities and memory capacity of modern computers.
 But it is simultaneously rooted in traditions that are almost as old as computer science itself.

 We'll see how part of its power is derived from an _interesting_ syntax many people struggle with when first coming to the language.
 Try not to let these superficial concerns get in the way.
 You'll come to understand how Clojure derives a lot of its power from its syntax.